refactorthis/funcy/readme.md

 **funcy** provides a TypeScript-first (fully typed), best practice & simple functional interface for AWS lambda functions.
 The perfect complement to serverless frameworks such as the [serverless](https://www.serverless.com/framework), [SST](https://sst.dev), [SAM](https://aws.amazon.com/serverless/sam/), etc.

-It provides out-of-the-box inferred typing of models, validation, and handles best-practice middleware concerns such as CORS, content negotiation, encoding, monitoring, etc. out of the box, in one simple interface.

-The key design principles of funcy are as follows:

-- Sensible Defaults - Best practice and sensible options by default.
-Get going straight away without config.
-- Progressive Disclosure - We keep interfaces simple and abstracted.
-Everything should be customisable, but hidden by default.
-See [progressive disclosure](https://en.wikipedia.org/wiki/Progressive_disclosure).
+Features:

+- Strongly typed request and response models (inferred or explicit)
+- Best practices pipeline with sensible defaults for CORS, security headers, encoding, error handling, metrics, logging, and profiling out of the box.
-- All-In-One - Find everything you need by code-completion.
-No need to go searching on npm or google to install other packages, this is an all-in-one framework.
+- A fully-configurable and batteries-included interface; everything you need is an ctrl+space away.
-- Performant - lazy loading, tree shaking, and profiling of pipelines.
-- Extensible - Configurable, and options to extend the middy pipeline where needed.

-If you prefer lightweight lambda functions and don't want a full-blown framework (like Nest.js), then this is for you.
+If you prefer lightweight lambda functions and don't want a full-blown framework (like NestJS), then this is for you.

 ### Preview